 - Two liquefaction plants: A series of process equipment situated in a line (called “trains”) that acts as a large refrigerator to convert natural gas into LNG by chilling it to -162 degrees Celsius.

 - Two LNG storage tanks: Stores LNG at atmospheric pressure prior to being transferred onto LNG carriers.

-- Two-lane bridge: Two-lane bridge linking Port Edward with Lelu Island.
+- Two-lane bridge: A 250m two-lane bridge linking Port Edward with Lelu Island.

 - Auxiliary buildings: The facility would also include administrative and maintenance buildings to service and oversee the operational aspects of the LNG facility.